Deformations of the braid arrangement and Trees: Counting regions of -braid arrangements

 \begin{example} Let $T\in\mT^{(m)}$. \begin{compactitem} \item For $S=[-m..m]$, the $S$-cadet sequences of $T$ contain a single vertex. \item For $S=[-\ell..m]$ with $0\leq \ell\leq m$, the $S$-cadet sequences of $T$ are the cadet sequences $(v_1,\ldots,v_k)$ satisfying $v_1<v_2<\cdots<v_k$ and $\ls(v_{p})\in [\ell+1..m]$ for all $p\in[2..k]$. \item For $S=[-\ell..m]\setminus \{0\}$ with $0\leq \ell\leq m$, the $S$-cadet sequences of $T$ are the cadet sequences $(v_1,\ldots,v_k)$ satisfying $v_1<v_2<\cdots<v_k$ and $\ls(v_{p})\in\{0\}\cup [\ell+1..m]$ for all $p\in[2..k]$. \item For $S=\{-2,0,1,2\}$, the $S$-cadet sequences of $T$ have size at most 2, and the $S$-cadet sequences of size 2 are of the form $(v_1,v_2)$ with $\ls(v_2)=1$ and $v_1<v_2$. \end{compactitem} \end{example}

-\begin{definition} A \emph{boxed tree} is a pair $(T,B)$, where $T$ is in $\mT$, and $B$ is a set of cadet sequences of $T$ containing every node exactly once.
-It is a \emph{$S$-boxed tree} if $T\in\mT^{(m)}$, and $B$ contains only $S$-cadet sequences.
-We denote $\mU_S(n)$ the set of $S$-boxed trees with $n$ nodes. \end{definition}
+\begin{definition} A \emph{boxed tree} is a pair $(T,B)$, where $T$ is in $\mT$, and $B$ is a set of cadet sequences partitioning the set of nodes of $T$ (that is, every node of $T$ is contained in exactly one cadet sequence in $B$).
+The pair $(T,B)$ is an \emph{$S$-boxed tree} if $T\in\mT^{(m)}$, and $B$ contains only $S$-cadet sequences.
+We denote by $\mU_S(n)$ the set of $S$-boxed trees with $n$ nodes. \end{definition}

 We represent boxed trees as trees decorated with boxes partitioning the nodes into cadet sequences, as in Figure~\ref{fig:boxed-tree}(b).
+We can now state the main result of this section.

 \begin{thm} Let $S$ be a finite set of integers and $n$ be a positive integer.
 The number of regions of the hyperplane arrangement $\mA_S(n)$ is

 \end{thm}